NitishAroraKPMG/learn-kubernetes/day1-exercise.md

 </details>

-7. Create a new pod with name nginx-secret under namespace secret (created in step 1) use image nginx with tag 1.22-bullseye
+7. Create a pod named nginx-secret, using the image nginx with tag 1.22-bullseye in secret namespace.

 <details>